 The Parade History

-In 2017, we will be celebrating our 24th Anniversary and we have come a very long way since our humble beginnings.
+In 2018, we will be celebrating our milestone 25th Anniversary and we have come a very long way since our humble beginnings.
 The Bay Ridge Saint Patrick’s Day Parade was the brain child of the late Gene Reilly, owner of the former Lief Erickson Pub on 5th Avenue.
 He wanted to share the Celtic culture and love of Irish Heritage.
 He believed there was a need and desire for this, and always room for one more parade in New York City.

 The Parade has had the pleasure of honoring many notable Bay Ridgeittes, all who have brought their unique charm to the Parade.
 We have hosted countless numbers of Bands and Organizations, many of which have been with us since the beginning.
 The Parade hosts many activities throughout the year including trips to Citi Field, Irish Night on Shore Road, half-way to Saint Patrick’s Day parties, a Meet and Greet where the Grand Marshal and Deputies can all get better acquainted, the annual Bay Ridge Saint Patrick’s Dinner Dance along with a Ceremonial Mass and Breakfast on the morning of the Parade.
 We always march on the last Sunday in March, saving the best for the end of the season.